codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 1. The sample unit test service writes to the shared volume (emulating test results)
 1. The last freestyle step reads the file that was written by the composition

-Therefore in this pipeline you can see both ways of data sharing, bringing files into a composition and getting results out of it.
+Therefore, in this pipeline you can see both ways of data sharing, bringing files into a composition and getting results out of it.
 Notice that we need to mount the shared volume only in the composition services.
 The freestyle steps automatically mount `/codefresh/volume` on their own.

 >Note: it is not compulsory to mount the shared volume in all services of a composition.
 Only those that actually use it for file transfer, should mount it.